Azure-Samples/avm-terraform-labs/README.md

 ### Part 1 - Base files and resources

-In this part we are going to setup our Terraform root module and deploy an Azure Resoure Group and Log Analytics Workspace ready for the rest of the lab.
+In this part we are going to setup our Terraform root module and deploy an Azure Resource Group and Log Analytics Workspace ready for the rest of the lab.
 In this part we introduce out first Azure Verified Module, the `avm-res-log-analytics-workspace` module.

 1. Create a new folder under your lab folder called `avm-lab`.
 1. Copy the files from the [part 1](labs/part01-base/) folder into the `avm-lab` folder.